LogicalGuy77/privateGPT/README.md

 ## Acknowledgments

-- NVIDIA Nemotron team for the amazing model
+- Qwen team for the efficient 3B Instruct model
-- llama.cpp community for the inference engine
+- vLLM team for the high-performance inference engine
+- AWQ team for the quantization method
 - PyQt6 for the cross-platform UI framework